 If you've ever asked found yourself asking "why does my hair get frizzy?", "how can I get rid of frizzy hair?" or "what are the dos and don’ts for frizzy hair?", we're here to help.
-We're spilling all our favorite tips and tricks to fighting frizz so you can enjoy smooth, shiny, frizz-free hair.
+We're spilling the tea on all of our favorite frizzy hair tips and tricks to fighting frizz so that you can enjoy smooth, shiny, frizz-free hair.
+You’re welcome.

 Before we get into it, check out the video below for a crash course on how to tame frizzy hair.

-Before we begin talking about how to tame frizzy hair, we want to explain what makes your hair frizzy in the first place.
-Frizz is mostly caused by a lack of moisture in your hair or humidity and excess moisture in the air.
-Another common cause of frizz is dry hair or damage.
+Another common cause of frizzy hair is dryness.
+When your hair gets dried out (or is just naturally dry), it can often become frizzy.
+The reality is that dry hair longs for moisture, so once exposed to moisture, it tends to frizz faster than, say, oily hair.
 Let’s say you have dry or damaged hair and you go outside when it’s humid—what happens to your hair?
 The hair is dry, which means it wants to absorb all that moisture from the environment.
 The result?
 Poof!
 Hello, unwanted frizz.

 How to tame frizzy hair